kubermatic/docs/content/kubeone/v1.3/architecture/_index.en.md

 installing and upgrading dependencies (such as container runtime and Kubernetes binaries), generating and distributing configuration files and certificates, running kubeadm, and more.
-The cluster components and addons are applied applied programmatically using client-go and controller-runtime libraries.
+The cluster components and addons are applied programmatically using client-go and controller-runtime libraries.
 By default, KubeOne deploys the Canal CNI plugin, metrics-server, NodeLocalDNS, and Kubermatic machine-controller.